gabssnake/observablehq-docs/docs/learn/learn-getting-data/learn-getting-data.md

-# Learning Observable: Getting data into Observable
+# Getting data into Observable
 ---

 <figure>